Frequently Asked Questions about the Juror Questionnaire

 If someone has died, you should note it on the Questionnaire next to their name and, if available, enclose a copy of a Certificate of Death and return in the envelope provided.
 We apologize for any distress this document may have caused.

-I have received a questionnaire and believe I have a mental disability or medical condition that means I cannot serve as a juror.
+I have received a questionnaire and believe I have a disability that would prevent me from serving as a juror (this may include the effects of a medical treatment, physical or mental health, intellectual or neurological disability or medical condition).
 How do I answer the questionnaire?

-Every effort will be made to provide necessary accommodations for people with disabilities to serve on a jury.
-For example: use of personal assistive devices, sign language interpreters, or other supports.
-If you think that any of these or other accommodations would enable you to serve on a jury, your answer to this question should be "No." The presiding Judge will decide whether your request for accommodation will be granted.
+Every effort will be made to provide necessary accommodations for you to serve on a jury.
+This may include use of assistive devices, sign language interpreters, or other supports.
+If you think that any accommodations would enable you to serve on a jury, your answer to this question should be "No."

 What do I do if two people with the same name live in the same address where the questionnaire was sent?